tocco934/aws-foundry-ssl/README.md

 - Newer more cost efficient / performant instance type support, including ARM64
 - Experimental IPv6 support

 Note this is just something being done in my spare time and for fun/interest.
-Keep that in mind.
+Please keep that in mind.

 ## Installation